abhayShirbhate/demo_mirrar_asssignment/README.md

 ### Prerequisites

 - Android Studio: Make sure you have Android Studio installed on your development machine.
 - NASA API Key: You'll need a NASA API key to access their data.
-You can obtain a key by signing up at [NASA API Portal](https://api.nasa.gov/).
+You can obtain a key by signing up at https://api.nasa.gov/

 ### Installation